 Reason #1 – The length of some games.
 Some games are 2 or more hours.
 The thought of that used to stress me out.
 I would say that I didn’t have time to play a game with him.
 I had too much to do.
 I was looking at it at the wrong way though.
 I would often say we don’t talk enough, we need to go a date, etc. You know what couples say.
 Little did I know that gaming with your spouse for 2 hours is good communication time!
 We talk, laugh, work through situations in the game.
 Gaming is a great way to spend time with your spouse!
 Now it does help if everyone works to make sure that chores etc. are done!

 Reason #2 – Gamers are a secret clique with a secret language.
 I thought, “They don’t want me to play because I don’t know what they are talking about.”.
 I was embarrassed to say that I had no idea what they were talking about!
 They would throw out terms while they were playing and I had no clue.
 Well, busted!
 Gamers WANT to tell you what terms mean and want EVERYONE to play.
 Just ask!
-I have never been around a more open and welcoming group.
+I have never been around a more open and welcoming group, I have a lot of respect for gamers and for all kind, I actually now love PS4 games, you can look for options in Product Expert playstation options for adults and console games for kids.
 No matter where I go local gaming clubs, local conventions, even national conventions, everyone is friendly and encouraging.
 As far as the secret language, everything is acronyms.
 It is too much to constantly say Role Playing Game or Analysis Paralysis (overthinking rules…I do not suffer from this) so RPG and AP are used.
 Just ask what the acronym means.
 There are no embarrassing questions in gaming.

 Reason #3 – I am not competitive.
 I would hear Marty and his friends constantly letting each other have it because somebody put a spell on somebody, took over territory, or fought over a planet.
 I am not competitive so that was not appealing.
 Solution, we started playing cooperative games.
 It just so happens that we really enjoy playing co-op games.
 I prefer games where I do not have to “attack” someone directly.